 When Tom Hanks tries to close an important business deal with a Saudi King.
 Before he knows it, he doesn’t want to come back to America.

-Do you have any other recommendations for travel-themed movies?
+Do you have any other recommendations for travel movies on Netflix?